Prevent Workplace Back Injuries: Causes, Prevention, and Safety Tips

 In 2016, the U.S. Bureau of Labor Statistics recorded 349,050 musculoskeletal disorder cases, resulting in 38.5% or 134,550 back injuries.
 The profession of nursing assistance, along with labor work, resulted in more than 10,000 back injury cases.
 Workplace injuries have shown an upward trend since 2025, as recent industry data shows these incidents exceed 400,000 reported cases per year.
 Workplace deaths caused by transportation accidents have increased, revealing the immediate requirement for extensive workplace safety measures.

-The law requires every employer to provide workplaces without known dangers.
-Employers must properly care for equipment while implementing safety standards, providing mandatory training sessions, and providing proper protective equipment to their personnel.
+The laws and regulations require every employer to provide workplaces free of known dangers.
+Employers must properly care for equipment while implementing safety standards, providing mandatory training and proper protective equipment to their personnel.

 How Employers Put Workers at Risk